 Take the Greenough/Walkaway Heritage Trail which includes a visit to Clinch's Mill.
 The trail includes 36 historic buildings such as the ruins of Wesley Church, Pioneer Cemetery, the Hampton Arms Inn and Gray's Store which was built by convicts in the 1860s.

-Greenough is a 4 hour drive north of Perth and just south of Geraldton.
+Greenough is a four-hour drive north of Perth and just south of Geraldton.